TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/hpc_tools/pytorch_distributed/fsdp/README.md

 2. Submit the training job using the SLURM script:
     ```bash
-    sbatch train_bert_squad.sh
+    sbatch train_bert_squad_fsdp.sh
     ```

 This will:
 - Prepare the environment by installing necessary dependencies.
-- Submit the job to train a BERT model on the SQuAD dataset using a single GPU.
+- Submit the job to train a BERT model on the SQuAD dataset using lightning FSDP strategy on the GPU cards made available in the slurm job argument --gres.

 Make sure to check the SLURM output files for job status and results.